TapToCommunity/tapto/docs/developers.md

 They can be ignored.
 Some low-level things do not support static linking, but the Docker build environment matches the MiSTer image just to be safe (basically just the glibc major version).

+### Testing

+When changing the application behavior, in particular the reader loop, some testing is required.
+This [file](./scanner_behavior.md) contains a list of expected behavior for the application under certain conditions.
+It is useful to test them to ensure we didn't break any flow.

 ## Project Layout

 This is an overview of all the major files and folders in the project.